zamartz/QueryQuery/README.md

 ## Synopsis

-Wordpress wp_query plugin - Ability to make WP Queries within Posts and Pages through shortcode
+Wordpress wp_query plugin - Ability to make WP Queries within Posts and Pages through shortcode.
+It can also be used to create "related" post content.

 ## Code Example